Visiting Professors and Curators

 Heather Norris Nicholson is Senior Research Fellow at the Centre for Visual and Oral History Research, University of Huddersfield.
 Her current interdisciplinary research focuses on issues of visual memory, identity, belonging and historical change within amateur visual culture, as developed in Amateur Films.
 Meaning and Practice 1927-1977 (Manchester University Press, 2012).
 Her interests in how social access to recreational filmmaking gradually widened explores aspects of family life, everyday and working lives, local and regional identity, leisure time and overseas travel.
 Wider interests explore issues of archival access, changing patterns of personal record making and also the visual politics of cultural representation as seen in earlier film-related writings on indigenous filmmaking and changing filmic identities, include Screening Culture: Meaning and Identity (ed.)
 (Lexington, 2003).
 She is part of the Oral History Journal’s editorial group, is fervently committed to bringing amateur film to wider audiences and is currently co-writing a book on Britain's pioneering twentieth century women amateur filmmakers.

-The Terra Foundation for American Art Visiting Professor from 2014 is Julia Bryan-Wilson
+The Terra Foundation for American Art Visiting Professor in Spring 2014 is

 Julia Bryan-Wilson is Associate Professor of Modern and Contemporary Art in the History of Art Department at UC Berkeley.
 Her research interests include questions of artistic labor, feminism, queer theory, performance, photography, fabrication/production, and handicraft.
 She is the author of Art Workers: Radical Practice in the Vietnam War Era (University of California Press, 2009), and editor of OCTOBER Files: Robert Morris (MIT Press, 2013).
 A scholar and critic, Bryan-Wilson has written about artists such as Laylah Ali, Ida Applebroog, Sadie Benning, the Cockettes, Sharon Hayes, Harmony Hammond, Cristóbal Lehyt, Yoko Ono, Ana Mendieta, Yvonne Rainer, and Anne Wilson, in publications that include Art Bulletin, Artforum, differences, October, Oxford Art Journal, and many exhibition catalogs.
 Her article “Invisible Products” received the 2013 Art Journal award.
 She has held grants from the Getty, the Clark Art Institute, the Henry Moore Institute, and the Center for Craft, Creativity and Design.
 Bryan-Wilson’s current book project is entitled Craft Crisis: Handmade Art and Activism since 1970.